SirLefti/CloudImagePixelizer/README.md

 }
 ```

-If you are an advanced user only needing the prepared detection data, you can use the `IConnector` and `IFeatureExtractor` classes separately
+If you are an advanced user only needing the prepared detection data, you can use the `IConnector` and `IFeatureExtractor` classes separately.

 **Examples:**